 Ten other temporary cemeteries were open on the various battlefields in addition to the countless field graves scattered throughout the region.

 The American Battle Monuments Commission (AMBC) repatriated approximately 60% of these soldiers' remains at the request of their families.

-The others were transferred to two cemeteries, Colleville-sur-Mer American Cemetery above Omaha Beach and St-James Cemetery in the south, near Brittany.
+The others were transferred to two cemeteries, Colleville-sur-Mer American Cemetery on the cliff overlooking Omaha Beach and St-James Cemetery in the south, near Brittany.